LarsKusanagi/OCP-Cut-Character-Models/README.md

     * Sources: Same as Modern, but now with Ultimate Blade Jacket
 * Iron Fist - Originally planned as PSP exclusive.
 Updated from iammingy & Blaw's works.
 For the late Canino
   * Classic
-    * Sources: Red Guardian
+    * Sources: Guardian
   * Modern(*)
-    * Sources: Red Guardian
+    * Sources: Guardian
   * Ultimate
     * Sources: Quicksilver (usees BaconWizard Fix)
   * Retro - made by myself.
 Heroes for Hire 97